 - Highly competitive salary with fringe benefits.

-- Funds are available for travel associated with program responsibilities and professional development.
+- Funds are available for travel associated with program responsibilities.

-- Office located in INVO and shared with other CBC NU EFs.
+- Office space will be provided and shared with additional EFs.

 - Appointments are for 12 months but are renewable for an additional 12 months by mutual agreement.